eclipse-hono/hono/site/documentation/content/architecture/_index.md

 # Architecture

-Get an overview over Hono's architecture.
+Get an overview of the architecture of Eclipse Hono&trade;.